By Angela Simmonds

 - to retain and instruct counsel without delay and to be informed of that right; and

-- to be released if the detention is not lawful.
+- to have the validityof the detention determined by way of habeas corpus and to be released if the detention is not lawful.

-This section grants you the right, if you have been arrested or detained, to be told why and to be given the opportunity to speak with a lawyer promptly.
+This section grants you the right, once you have been arrested or detained, to be told why and to be given the opportunity to speak with a lawyer promptly.

 If you are arrested or detained the Police must: